Universality of Approximate Message Passing algorithms and tensor networks: Main results

 where $\X=\E[\Y]=\sum_{j=1}^k \f_j\g_j^\top \in \R^{m \times n}$ is a low-rank signal matrix, and $\Eb=\Y-\X$ is a mean-zero matrix of residual noise.
 We assume that $\Eb$ has independent entries, although in many applications involving count observations or missing data, these entries may have a heteroskedastic variance profile $\Vb$ where

-In particular, models where the variance $V[\a,i]$ is a quadratic function $a+bX[\a,i]+cX[\a,i]^2$ of the mean were discussed recently in \cite{landa2021biwhitening}.
-These include Poisson and negative-binomial models for $\Y$, which are commonly used to model count data in biological applications such as single-cell RNA sequencing \cite{townes2019feature,hafemeister2019normalization,sarkar2021separating}.
-These include also simple models of missing data, where $\Y$ is a partial observation of an underlying low-rank signal matrix $\widetilde{\bX}$ so that
+Such models where the variance $V[\a,i]$ is a quadratic function $a+bX[\a,i]+cX[\a,i]^2$ of the mean were discussed recently in \cite{landa2021biwhitening}, including Poisson and negative-binomial models for $\Y$ in the context of single-cell RNA sequencing applications \cite{townes2019feature,hafemeister2019normalization,sarkar2021separating}.
+Such models encompass also simple models of missing data, where $\Y$ is a partial observation of an underlying low-rank signal matrix $\widetilde{\bX}$ so that

 independently for each entry.
 Then $X[\a,i]=p \cdot \widetilde{X}[\a,i]$ and $V[\a,i]=p(1-p) \cdot \widetilde{X}[\a,i]^2$ are the corresponding means and variances.